raspberrypilearning/electricity-generation/en/step_3.md

 --- task ---

-Now complete the value for all the resources using the rest of the `set`{:class="block3variables"} blocks.
+Refer to the table above to complete the values for all the resources using the rest of the `set`{:class="block3variables"} blocks.
 Your program should now look like this:

 ```blocks3
 set [nonrenewable v] to (64)